-➤ Start to Conversation: How to Discuss Alcohol with Your Student was developed to encourage and provide resources to parents to have a conversation about the use of alcohol, family expectations, and consequences prior to fall matriculation.
-Approximately 5,000 families received the electronic link via promotions to the Start the Conversation booklet.
+- ▶ Start the Conversation: How to Discuss Consent with Your Student was developed to encourage and provide resources to parents to have a conversation about the consent, policy, expectations and the impact of alcohol prior to fall matriculation.
+Approximately 8,500 households received the electronic link via promotions the Start the Conversation in On Rocky Top magazine. - ▶ Due to the pandemic, New & Transfer Student Orientation was conducted online for 2020.
+Modules within the training were created by a variety of departments on campus including Student